joseluis3228/one-to-one-js-sample/readme.md

 The last case is pretty much the same except that the caller will automatically call when the connected to the cloud.
 It is availbale through the ```caller_external_automatic.html```.
 Automatic calls can be done either with internal or external users.

->Warning: Please note that the call starts when the caller page receives the ```sipOK```notification and that the call has not been done yet.
-That notification is regularly sent to the application to keep it informed that the client is still connected the RTCC cloud and can be reached.
+- First connect as the callee

+- Then Launch the automatic external page.
+The external user connects to the cloud and then automatically starts a call to the callee page.

+>Warning: Please remember that the JS API sends a ```sipOK``` notification on the ```onConnectionHandler``` callback when the user is ready to make or receive calls.
+It is then send again every 15 minutes to notify the application that the user is still connected.
+The automatic call in the example is initiated by the ```sipOK``` connection handler, if and only if, the call has not been started yet.
+Without that check, the application could restart a call each time the ```sipOK``` notification is sent.